 \RunningHead{ Multi-flagella Robot } \RunningAuthor{Lim \etal}

-{\begin{onecolabstract} The locomotion and mechanical efficiency of micro organisms, specifically micro-swimmers, have drawn interest in the fields of biology and fluid dynamics.
-A challenge in designing flagellated micro- and macro-scale robots is the geometrically nonlinear deformation of slender structures (e.g. rod-like flagella) ensuing from the interplay of elasticity and hydrodynamics.
-Certain types of bacteria such as {\em Escherichia coli} propel themselves by rotating multiple filamentary structures in low Reynolds flow.
-This multi-flagellated propulsive mechanism is qualitatively different from the single-flagellated mechanism exhibited by some other types of bacteria such as {\em Vibrio cholerae}.
-The differences include the flagella forming a bundle to increase directional stability for cell motility, offering redundancy for a cell to move, and offering the ability of flagella to be the delivery material itself.
-Above all, multi-flagellated biological system can inspire novel soft robots for application in drug transportation and delivery within the human body.
-We present a macroscopic soft robotic hardware platform and a computational framework for a physically plausible simulation model of the multi-flagellated robot.
+{\begin{onecolabstract} The bundling of flagella is known to create a "run" phase, where the bacteria moves in a nearly straight line rather than making changes in direction.
+Historically, mechanical explanations for the bundling phenomenon intrigued many researchers, and significant advances were made in physical models and experimental methods.
+Contributing to the field of research, we present a bacteria-inspired centimeter-scale soft robotic hardware platform and a computational framework for a physically plausible simulation model of the multi-flagellated robot under low Reynolds number ($\sim 10^{-1}$).
 The fluid-structure interaction simulation couples the Discrete Elastic Rods algorithm with the method of Regularized Stokeslet Segments.
-Contact between two flagella is handled by a penalty-based method due to Spillmann and Teschner.
-We present comparison between our experimental and simulation results and verify that the simulation tool can capture the essential physics of this problem.
-The stability and efficiency of a multi-flagellated robot are compared with the single-flagellated counterpart.
+Contact between two flagella is handled by a penalty-based method.
+We present a comparison between our experimental and simulation results and verify that the simulation tool can capture the essential physics of this problem.
+Preliminary findings on robustness to buckling provided by the bundling phenomenon and the efficiency of a multi-flagellated soft robot are compared with the single-flagellated counterparts.
+Observations were made on the coupling between geometry and elasticity, which manifests itself in the propulsion of the robot by nonlinear dependency on the rotational speed of the flagella.

 \keywordstitle{Keywords} \textbf{Keywords: }{\normalfont Discrete Elastic Rod, Soft Robotics, Bacteria-inspired Robot } \end{onecolabstract}}

 \begin{multicols}{2}